Lorenz-127/THE-CONVERSIONATOR/README.md

 ### Unfixed Bugs

-#### Navigation
-- M-Issue-01: The links to the individual calculators do not work in the mobile view.
-The blur effect shifts when clicking on the links.
-  - Solution:
-- M-Issue-02: The links in the instruction section do not work in the mobile view.
-  - Solution:

 #### Calculators

-- S-Issue-01: The input field allow to typed letter into any of the calculators.
-  - Solution:
-- S-Issue-02: Minus numbers are possible to input into the calculators.
-  - Solution:
+##### Travel Time

-- S-Issue-02: Time in hours seems top be a little glitchy when adding a value, then converting from miles -> km -> miles.
+- S-Issue-03: Time in hours seems top be a little glitchy when adding a value, then converting from miles -> km -> miles.
 It says it takes 37 mins to go 1m at 1 mph
   - Solution:

-##### Travel Time
 - TT-Issue-01: If the user selects miles as the start calculation, the conversion is incorrect.
-If he sets the selection to km and back to mi, the result is correct.
+  - If he sets the selection to km and back to mi, the result is correct.

 ## Technologies Used